gsoft-inc/wl-chromado/docs/getting-started.md

 ### TurboSnap

 Chromado is compatible with [TurboSnap](https://www.chromatic.com/docs/turbosnap/) and will by default trigger Chromatic builds with TurboSnap activated.

+!!!info
+Using TurboSnap is important because we pay for every snapshot taken by Chromatic.
+We still pay for TurnoSnaps, but they cost **1/5th** of a regular snapshot.
+!!!

 ### Squash merge